 Integrate Traffic Distributor with Running Application

-Notes: Traffic Distributor provides ability to benefit on a number of useful solutions, like:
+Note: Traffic Distributor provides the ability to benefit from a number of useful solutions, like:

 Add Application Copy to Routing

-For this example, we run application in Apache server within the primary-env environment.
+For this example, we run an application in the Apache server within the primary-env environment.

 1. First of all, you need to set up one more environment with the same application inside (we’ll name it second-env).

 2. Now, we are ready to install Traffic Distributor, specifying both these environments as backends.

 3. That’s it!
 Traffic Distributor is already set and ready to handle requests to our application.

 The only remaining thing is to redirect incoming traffic from the first environment to Traffic Distributor.

 Configure App Entrypoint via TD